LinkedIn trains AI models without user consent

 The company provided an opt-out toggle and form in response to the update.
 LinkedIn says it removes personal data from training sets and does not use data from EU, EEA, or Switzerland residents.

-The update resulted in a public backlash, with critics accusing the company of being opaque, deceptive and unethical.Β
+The update resulted in a public backlash, with critics accusing the company of being opaque, deceptive, and unethical.

 Some people expressed concerns that LinkedIn's claims to use privacy-enhancing technologies may prove inadequate from a security perspective, whilst others argued that users should be compensated for their data being used to train AI models that benefit LinkedIn.